Hicks on ALDS loss: 'I'm not over it until we win'

 "We've come in a little bit more hungry," second-year second baseman Gleyber Torres said.

-Before being taken out after three and a half innings in the spring training game, Hicks went 1-for-2 with a double, and Torres launched a deep first-inning solo homer to center.
+Before being taken out after 3½ innings in the spring training game, Hicks went 1-for-2 with a double, and Torres launched a deep first-inning solo homer to center.

 The Red Sox ended up taking the rematch, beating the Yankees 8-5.